jwagemann/2017_pydata_tutorial/README.md

 https://jupyter.eofrom.space.

+UPDATE 2019:
-UPDATE 2019: the service the tutorial gives as an example has unfortunately been switched off.
+* the OGC service this tutorial gives as an example has unfortunately been switched off.
 However, the tutorial still gives an idea about how OGC WCS requests work.